Arkansas: Early history

 Later explorers included the French Jacques Marquette and Louis Jolliet in 1673, and Frenchmen Robert La Salle and Henri de Tonti in 1681.
 Tonti established Arkansas Post at a Quapaw village in 1686, making it the first European settlement in the territory.
 The early Spanish or French explorers of the state gave it its name, which is probably a phonetic spelling of the Illinois tribe's name for the Quapaw people, who lived downriver from them.
 The name Arkansas has been pronounced and spelled in a variety of fashions.
-The region was organized as the Territory of Arkansaw on July 4, 1819, with the territory admitted to the United States as the state of Arkansas on June 15, 1836.
+The region was organized as the Territory of Arkansaw on July 4, 1819, and was admitted to the United States as the state of Arkansas on June 15, 1836.
 The name was historically /ˈɑrkənsɔː/, /ɑrˈkænzəs/, and several other variants.
 Historically and modernly, the people of Arkansas call themselves either "Arkansans" or "Arkansawyers".
 In 1881, the Arkansas General Assembly passed Arkansas Code 1-4-105 (official text):

 Whereas, confusion of practice has arisen in the pronunciation of the name of our state and it is deemed important that the true pronunciation should be determined for use in oral official proceedings.

 And, whereas, the matter has been thoroughly investigated by the State Historical Society and the Eclectic Society of Little Rock, which have agreed upon the correct pronunciation as derived from history, and the early usage of the American immigrants.

 Be it therefore resolved by both houses of the General Assembly, that the only true pronunciation of the name of the state, in the opinion of this body, is that received by the French from the native Indians and committed to writing in the French word representing the sound.
 It should be pronounced in three (3) syllables, with the final "s" silent, the "a" in each syllable with the Italian sound, and the accent on the first and last syllables.
 The pronunciation with the accent on the second syllable with the sound of "a" in "man" and the sounding of the terminal "s" is an innovation to be discouraged.

 Citizens of the state of Kansas often pronounce the Arkansas River as /ɑrˈkænzəs/, in a manner similar to the common pronunciation of the name of their state.